NoahBurkholder/wiki-noah/readme.md

 # :question: Ok, what the fuck is this, Noah?

-In short, this is a **Practical Resource For New Game Developers**.
-It is also a **Case Study for Students Entering Game Dev**, a **Reminder to Myself That What I Do Is SUPER COOL**, and hopefully a **Place to Share Passions and Expertise**.
+<details><summary> In short, this is a <b>Practical Resource For New Game Developers</b>.
+It is also a <b>Case Study for Students Entering Game Dev</b>, a <b>Reminder to Myself That What I Do Is SUPER COOL</b>, and hopefully a <b>Place to Share Passions and Expertise</b>.
+(Click to expand.)</summary>

 Basically, at work I've been writing a bunch of documentation for Git, Unity, C#, Game Design, and just general industry stuff and useful shit for game developers and dev-adjacent people.
 It was meant for onboarding co-op students who are still in school and need a big, easy to understand overview of some practical development concepts.

 I showed it to Minh when I got home one day and he was super stoked about everything that was on here and wanted me to send him a copy (Hi Minh!).
 Figured I'd basically just make this public to help out anyone who might be interested, or at least give an interesting read about the kind of work I'm doing.
+</details><br>

 # :wave: Welcome

 Welcome to my Wiki repository to which you are reading.
 I will be updating this relatively often with new stuff I learn through practical work at my job, as well as things I've learnt from the various senior developers I talk to at game dev meetups.

-### Getting Started
+### Icebreaking, or How I Learned to Stop Worrying and Love the Game

-Okay. *Don't freak out* is my first advice.
-The most unanimous feeling in all of game development is crippling imposter syndrome.
+<details><summary>Okay. <i>Don't freak out* is my first advice.</i> (Click to expand.)</summary> The most unanimous feeling in all of game development is crippling imposter syndrome.

+I have literally never heard someone in Game Development say they don't feel feelings of inadequacy.
+It's almost just assumed *of and by everyone.* So much so, that developers will often talk to you about how they're fighting their feelings of inadequacy *before talking to you about their game.* It's kinda just a good icebreaker, honestly.
+Guaranteed common ground, and one of the many reasons game developers [have eachother's backs.](industry.md#community)

-> "Impostor syndrome (also known as impostor phenomenon, fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a 'fraud'."
+> "Impostor syndrome is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a 'fraud'."

 [- Wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)